-Sustainable Procurement Policy
+Sustainable Procurement Policy See the section Business responsibility.

-Coor's sustainability supplement
+Coor's sustainability supplement See the section Business responsibility.

 Coor engages with workers in the value chain through several processes, including risk assessment, audits and whistleblower systems.
 These channels allow workers to express their views on working conditions and report any problems, enabling negative impacts to be identified and addressed.